mhaidar70/circuit-python/README.md

 ## Hello_CircuitPython

 ### Description & Code
-I coded for the board to change the neopixel co,lor to red
+I coded for the board to change the neopixel color to red

 ```python
 import board